Image

 Additionally, this effort generated these results:

-• Comparing this period’s data to the same period in 2020, the Quitline saw an increase of 16.8% among first-time callers and 6.9% for calls 2-5, which suggests incentives increased calls.
+• Comparing this period’s data to the same period in 2020, the Quitline saw an increase of 16.8% among first-time callers and 6.9% for calls numbers 2-5, which suggests incentives increased calls.

 For more details on 802Quits and its cash-value incentive programs, visit https://802quits.org/